-Unless otherwise agreed in writing by the Mineral Planning Authority, the extraction of minerals hereby permitted shall cease on or before 30 June 1993, and the site shall be completely restored within a further period of 6 months.
+2. Unless otherwise agreed in writing by the Mineral Planning Authority, the extraction of minerals and disposal of surplus material hereby permitted shall cease on or before 30 November 1993, and the site shall be completely restored within a further period of 6 months.